 The project is curated by SculptureCenter Executive Director and Chief Curator Mary Ceruti.

-Public Process is a three week summer program for high school students that explores public art, urban planning, and architecture.
+About Public Process Public Process is a three week summer program for high school students that explores public art, urban planning, and architecture.
 In an intensive lineup of field trips and discussion sessions, students explore the city and engage firsthand with the artists and professionals who shape the cultural and civic life of New York.
 At the conclusion of the course, the students collectively select a proposal for a temporary public artwork to be commissioned and presented by SculptureCenter.
 Tuition is completely underwritten so participation is free for all students.

 Public Process offers fresh perspectives on art and urbanism and an immediate opportunity to impact public space: at the end of the program, students visit artists in their studios to evaluate proposals for a temporary public artwork for Long Island City.
 Together, they form a panel to select a winning commission to be produced by SculptureCenter the following summer.